Craig Barron

-Working at Industrial Light & Magic, Barron contributed to the visual effects on such films as The Empire Strikes Back, Raiders of the Lost Ark, and E.T. the Extra-Terrestrial.
-At his own VFX studio Matte World Digital, he produced visual effects on Zodiac, Alice in Wonderland and Hugo.
-Over the course of his VFX career, Barron contributed to the visual effects on more than 100 films.
-He is an Emmy Award recipient for By Dawn's Early Light and he received an Oscar nomination for Best Visual Effects on Batman Returns.
-In 2009, he won an Oscar for Best Visual Effects on The Curious Case of Benjamin Button.

-Barron is a film historian, museum exhibit curator, and educator with a focus on the history of visual effects in classic films, before and after the digital age.
-He hosts presentations and lectures on the visual effects from Hollywood’s studio age.
-He produces short documentaries that reveal the formerly secret history of how visual effects pioneers created seamless visuals using matte paintings, miniatures and optical effects.
+Starting at Industrial Light & Magic, Barron contributed to the visual effects on films such as The Empire Strikes Back, Raiders of the Lost Ark, and E.T. the Extra-Terrestrial.
+At his own VFX studio Matte World Digital, he produced visual effects for more than 100 films, including Batman Returns, Casino, and Zodiac.
+He is an Emmy and Academy Award recipient, film historian, museum curator, archivist and author with a focus on the history of visual effects in classic films, before and after the digital age.
+His presentations and short documentaries for AMPAS, TCM, and Criterion, reveal the formerly secret history of how visual effects pioneers created seamless visuals using matte paintings, miniatures and optical effects.